Military Institute of Technology: History

 The forerunner of MILIT was the Institute of Armament Studies established within the campus of College of Military Engineering (CME), Dapodi, Pune in 1952.
 The Institute then only conducted the Technical Staff Officers' Course for the Army.
 In the ensuing years, several courses were added to the institute's curriculum based on the needs of the three Services, Defence Research and Development Organisation, DGQA, DAQA and Defence PSUs etc.

-In 1967, the institute was renamed as "Institute of Armament Technology" (IAT), which moved into the picturesque location of Girinagar, on the Southern Bank of Khadakwasla Lake; its present location.
+In 1967, the institute was renamed Institute of Armament Technology (IAT), and moved into the picturesque location of Girinagar, on the Southern Bank of Khadakwasla Lake; its present location.
 The institute is spread over 496 acre in scenic beautiful location, overlooking the lake waters, in Sahyadri hills.
 From the relatively narrow scope of Armament Studies alone in the fifties, the role of the institute was considerably enlarged by the Defence R&D Council in 1964 and further in 1981.

 On the basis of accreditation by the All India Council of Technical Education (AICTE), Pune University recognised eight courses for the award of ME degree in 1982.
 The institute acquired the status of a Deemed University in 1999.
-It became autonomous w.e.f.
-1 April 2006 and was rechristened as Defence Institute of Advanced Technology (DIAT), a Deemed to be University (DU).
+It became autonomous from 1 April 2006 and was rechristened Defence Institute of Advanced Technology (DIAT), a Deemed to be University (DU).

 To have an institute completely dedicated to the needs of the three Services, a case was initiated to bifurcate MILIT from DIAT (DU), and the same was achieved on 19 Jan 2012.

 The major milestones leading to final formation of MILIT are given subsequently.

+Milestones

 Campus

 The institute is located on Pune-Sinhagad-Panshet road on the Southern Bank of Khadakwasla Lake at Girinagar.
 There is an all-weather road between NDA and MILIT.

 The campus is spread over 496 acres, divided into Technical Complex and Residential Complex.